 One potentially important source of scepticism within the UK about regional demand-driven impact multipliers is the 100% crowding-out argument that characterised the HM Treasury Green Book's analysis of regional impacts.
-Here a pure demand disturbance that stimulates employment in one region has an equal and offsetting impact on employment in other regions of the UK, given that the UK economy is taken typically to operate at "full employment" (or the natural rate of unemployment NAIRU).
-However, even if there was a 100% crowding out at the level of the UK as a whole, this would not apply at the level of the host regional economy12.
+Here a pure demand disturbance that stimulates employment in one region has an equal and offsetting impact on employment in other regions of the UK, given that the UK economy is taken typically to operate at "full employment" (or the natural rate of unemployment or NAIRU).
+However, even if there exists a 100% crowding out at the level of the UK as a whole, this would not apply at the level of the host regional economy.
 It is quite legitimate for Scottish and Welsh governments, for example, to be concerned about the demand-side impact of particular institutions/expenditures for their own economies.
-In this context, aggregate host-region employment multipliers are clearly not constrained to be zero.
+While there is no devolved government in England, it is equally clear that aggregate English-region employment multipliers are not constrained to be zero by the presence of a UK NAIRU.